 If you need to delete large amounts of text, it's quicker to select that portion of text and delete it than it is to hold down the Backspace or Delete key.
 Simply click and drag to highlight the text you'd like to delete, then press the Backspace or Delete key.

 You can also delete all of the the text in a document using the Select All shortcut.
 Just press Ctrl+A (or Command+A on a Mac) to select the text, then press Backspace or Delete.

 If you need to upload multiple files to an online service like Google Drive or OneDrive, you can often upload all of them at once.
-If the service has a drag-and-drop screen, simply select all of the files on your computer (see above), then drag them into the drag-and-drop area.
+If the service has a drag-and-drop screen, simply select all of the files that you want to upload (see below), then drag them into the drag-and-drop area.
 If the service uses an upload dialog box, you may be able to select multiple files from within the dialog box.
 Keep in mind that not all services allow you to batch upload files.

 Let's say you have a large document or spreadsheet that mentions a specific company numerous times.
 If the company changes its name, it could be very time consuming to change every instance of the name.
 Instead, you can open the Find & Replace feature (if your program has one) and replace all instances at once.
-Our Word 2016 tutorial has instructions for using Replace All here.
+To learn more, visit our Word 2016 tutorial regarding Replace All here.